 Believe it or not, snakes are adept climbers and, because of their size, can fit into tiny holes.
 The good news is, the type of snake that heads for an attic isn’t likely to be venomous.
 The bad news is, it could be a rat snake, which—you guessed it—eats rats and mice.
 That means you have two types of pest problems in your attic.
 According to Jim Parkhurst, PhD, an associate professor of fish and wildlife conservation at Virginia Tech, snakes also seek shelter to lay eggs or to shed skin.
 It’s not a good idea to kill the snake, according to Parkhurst.
 Call pest control for removal and follow these tips to keep them out for good.

 To a bat, your attic is just a warmer and drier cave.
 The most common attic residents are brown bats, says Fredericks.
 “They are able to squeeze through openings as small as half an inch, and these flying creatures will take advantage of architectural gaps near the edges of roof lines, crawling further into structures once they’ve entered.
 Big brown bats prefer to stay in the same place year-round and can create big problems for homeowners if infestations are left unchecked.
 Brown bats are protected by law in most states, so anyone who suspects an infestation should contact a professional for assistance,” he advises.
-Find out how many of these 13 things that attract pests are in your house right now.
-This is why bats are actually nice to have around...outside, that is.
+This is why bats are actually nice to have around…outside, that is.

 These insects like warm and moist places such as basements and bathrooms, but they won’t turn down a humid attic, especially if you hand-deliver them by moving items from the basement to the attic.
 “If goods are stored in the attic, silverfish are attracted to (and will eat) starch-based glues, including book bindings and rayon clothing,” says Chelle Hartzer, BCE, technical services manager for Orkin.
 Inspect any boxes you’re transporting to your attic.
 Even better, be sure to store items in hard plastic containers.
 Traps or insecticides can help cut down on the bugs, but you’ll need to call a pro if you have an infestation.
-You’ll also definitely want to beware of these 11 home improvement scams.
 Plus: These are the 10 things you should never store in your basement or crawl space.